 Volume 2: Greek Gods & Legends

-Reviews are just starting to come in for the upcoming Once Upon a Time Machine vol. 2:
+Some reviews for Once Upon a Time Machine vol. 2:

 Transcends the limits of Greek myths.